 Paris

-The Pavilion of Paris is seen here to the left of the Astral Fountain.
+The Pavilion of Paris is seen here to the right of the Astral Fountain.
 It was originally to be known as the France Pavilion but was renamed shortly before the Fair opened.
-(CD20 Set 105 #57)
+The 1964 guidebook still listed it under the original name.

 Mannequins demonstrate the Can-Can, a dance once considered so daring it was illegal to perform.
-(CD18 Set 93 #12)
+This was about as exciting as things got in the Paris pavilion.
+(CD #18 Set 93 #12)

 Want more information on the Paris pavilion?